Obsessive Compulsive Disorder

 Complex addiction requires integrated treatment

-Headwaters offers patients comprehensive programming with the necessary therapeutic resources to heal physically, mentally, and spiritually.
+Headwaters offers clients comprehensive programming with the necessary therapeutic resources to heal physically, mentally, and spiritually.
 Living with obsessive-compulsive disorder may increase the likelihood of developing a substance use disorder – and the opposite is true.

-Every patient at Headwaters is provided with an individualized treatment plan that considers the body, mind, and spirit.
+Every client at Headwaters is provided with an individualized treatment plan that considers the body, mind, and spirit.
 At Headwaters, we offer a comprehensive behavioral health assessment to ensure that OCD and substance use disorders are treated simultaneously.

 A comprehensive treatment plan includes:

 - Family educationand programming

 Co-occurring disorders like obsessive-compulsive disorder can influence and exacerbate addiction, making treatment more challenging.
 The Headwaters Center for Brain Recovery (CBR) addresses brain health with targeted, evidence-based therapies.